Major developments

 A bill guarantees counsel to Cleveland families with children facing eviction who are at or below 100% of the federal poverty level.

-AZ bill would have provided counsel to individuals in matters related to child abuse registry
+AZ bill would provide counsel to individuals in matters related to child abuse registry

 02/01/2024